offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **WHAT**: Given a list of n-dimensional vectors, ...

 1. convert those vectors into a similarity matrix
-2. build a graph where nodes represents vectors and an edge connects a pair of nodes only if the similarity between the vectors they represent exceeds some threshold.
+2. build a graph where nodes represent vectors and an edge connects a pair of nodes only if the similarity between the vectors they represent exceeds some threshold.

 This type of graph is called a similarity graph.